 Making a Will FAQs

 A will is a legally binding document that identifies who should inherit a person's property after they die.
 Recipients often include a spouse, children, grandchildren or a charitable organization.
 Many wills also contain a provision that names a guardian to care for minor children.
-A person that makes a will is called a testator.

 What happens to my property and my children if I die without preparing a will?